 Wiebke is convinced that social transformation will only take place if we offer spaces where people can meet, get to know each other, share and understand their perspectives and finally shape common goals.
 At the core of her interest is the quest to contribute to an improved international understanding.
 Her main current objective is therefore to support the establishment of international multistakeholder dialogue processes as central elements of international development cooperation.

-Wiebke acted as Head of the Global Leadership Academy since 2013.
+Wiebke acts as Head of the Global Leadership Academy since 2013.
 Previously she was serving as Head of GIZ Corporate Communication Office Berlin, held responsibility for the Liaison Office to the German Federal Ministry for Education and Research and acted as Senior Advisor for East Asia.
 Before joining GIZ, she has been a lecturer in sociology, focusing on transformation processes in East and Central Asia, economical ethics, comparative sociology and world system theory.
 She holds a Master of Science in Political Science and East Asian Studies and a PhD in Sociology.

 Mareike is convinced of the importance of social dimensions in all development areas.
 Connecting different people and fostering exchange has always been a central aspect of her professional life.
 She has been actively involved in different global and regional networks.